MaiJi97/Leetcode/java/212_WordSearch/README.md

-## Method 1: DFS / Traverse through recursion
+## Method 1: DFS / Traverse through recursion + Trie / Prefix Tree

 Similar as problem 79.
 The difference is that in problem 79, we iterate through each block on the board and match the word start from the block; though in this problem we also iterate through each block on the board but instead match a list of word (we can build a trie